 All flocked hair Kens were packaged with one card insert at the shins and one at the neck, and had a cellophane bag covering the head to protect the hair.
 This bag may look a bit spooky, but they are now highly prized by MIB (mint in box) collectors.
-Note that in the picture below left the original rubber band is still intact around Ken’s neck, but has dried and blackened with age.

 Some Kens have perfect matt complexions, while on others the plastic has either gone shiny all over the face, or pink and chalky around the jaw.
 Their exact hair ‘cut’ also varies.
 The two main styles are a straight hairline which goes down to the temples at right angles, or a more convex hairline curving at the temples.
 The eyebrows also vary greatly in shape and colour.
 These Kens can even differ in size and stance.
 In fact, I’ve studied countless flocked hair Kens, and have never seen two which looked identical.